Employees need more than just a good paycheck from a job. So, what do they really want?

 Templates like ClickUp’s Risk Register Template can help identify risks before they become issues.
 It could also help you organize risk assessments and track risk status, ownership, and impacts in one place.

-Leadership vs. Management is a long-drawn debate, but no argument exists that a good manager must be a good leader.
+Leadership vs. Management is a long-drawn debate, but no one would question whether a good manager must also be a good leader.

-Good managers have a vision for the team that can be easily broken down into actionable plans.
-They think outside the box to find solutions for problems (if any) and can motivate people with the right messaging and delivery so that the vision can be achieved.
+Good managers have a vision for the team.
+Great managers are able to assimilate that vision into actionable plans.
+They think outside the box to find solutions for problems (if any) and can motivate people with the right messaging and delivery to achieve that vision.

 A good leader should have integrity to ensure that no employee is treated unfairly and the flexibility to adapt to situations as necessary.
 Great leadership is a combination of effective team management and practice, and only after this do good managers become great leaders.

-Your team is your strength, and it’s important to honor their boundaries regarding time, personal matters, and physical space.
+Your team is your strength, and it’s important to honor their boundaries regarding their time, personal life, and physical space.

-Your team members should feel comfortable approaching you with work-related concerns without fearing their personal lives being unnecessarily scrutinized.
+Your team members should feel comfortable approaching you with work-related concerns without worrying that their personal lives are under unnecessary scrutiny.
 This helps create a professional space where employees feel valued and respected solely for their contributions.

 Most importantly, to be a good manager, you should promote a healthy work-life balance, which enables your team members to recharge outside of work.